Suspect in murder of Gambino crime family boss Frank Cali due in court

-Anthony Comello is due to appear at the Ocean County Courthouse in Toms River at 1:30 p.m.
+Anthony Comello is due to appear at the Ocean County Courthouse in Toms River this afternoon.

 Comello's lawyer, Robert Gottlieb, said that his client will waive extradition.